ArduPilot/ardupilot_wiki/dev/source/docs/raspberry-pi-via-mavlink.rst

 .. note::

     If the Raspberry PI is heavily loaded, mavproxy.py might not provide a reliable connecton.
 This is more likely on older/slower devices like the Raspberry PI Zero.
-If this happens, consider using mavlink-routerd (see below).
+If this happens, consider using mavlink-routerd.
+See this post on the ArduPilot forum for a detailed discussion: `MavLink Routing with Router software <https://discuss.ardupilot.org/t/mavlink-routing-with-a-router-software/82138#solution-1-3>`__.

 This assumes you have a SSH connection to the Pi.
 If not, see see the the `RPi Documentation <https://www.raspberrypi.org/documentation/remote-access/ssh/>`__.